Combination Resume Template for Skills and Work Experience

 What to Do Next With This Resume Template

-The real value of a hybrid format is not cosmetic.
-It is strategic.
-Recruiters trust it when the skills section sharpens the message and the work history quietly confirms it.
-That balance is what turns a combination resume into a credible, high-utility application format.
+The real value of a hybrid format is not cosmetic - it is strategic.
+Recruiters trust it when the skills section clarifies your message and the work history quietly supports it.
+That balance is what turns a combination resume into a credible and practical format for job applications.